-STAFF ANALYSIS: During the historic test year the utility provided service to approximately 625 water and wastewater customers.
-The customer base includes 624 residential customers with 5/8" x 3/4" meters and 3 general service customer (1 with a 5/8" x 3/4" meter and 2 with a 1 $\frac{1}{2}$ " meter.
+During the historic test year the utility provided service to approximately 625 water and wastewater customers.
+The customer base includes 624 residential customers with 5/8" x 3/4" meters and 3 general service customers.

-The general service customer is a developer's office and a clubhouse with a swimming pool and irrigation system.
-Staff has calculated rates using test year number of bills and consumption for water.
+The general service customers are a developer's office and a clubhouse with a swimming pool and irrigation system.
+We have calculated rates using test year number of bills and consumption for water.

-The recommended rates should be designed to produce revenue of \$263,470 for the water system and \$211,952 and for the wastewater system, excluding miscellaneous service charges.
+The rates approved herein are designed to produce revenue of \$263,470 for the water system and \$211,952 and for the wastewater system, excluding miscellaneous service charges.

-Schedules of the utility's existing rates and rate structure and staff's preliminary rates and rate structure are as follows:
+Schedules of the utility's existing rates and rate structure and the approved rates and rate structure are as follows: